Primechain/primechain-api-docs/docs/usecases/kyc_digital_id.md

     }
 }
 ```
-# 2. Search for KYC and Digital Identity records on TRADE-Chain
+# 2. Search for KYC and Digital Identity records

 To search for KYC and Digital Identity records on TRADE-Chain use `post /api/v1/list_stream_items_by_key` and pass 2 parameters:
 1. `key` - the income tax registration number